If You Test Positive

 If your positive test or symptom onset was in the past five days, please self-isolate immediately.
 Day Zero of isolation is the date the positive test was administered or the day of symptom onset, whichever was later.

 Do NOT come work or classes in person or attend any in-person university events or programs during your isolation period.
 Please stay home, separate yourself from others, monitor your health, and follow any directions provided by your state or local health department and/or healthcare provider.

 Faculty and staff, notify your supervisor that you will not be able to come to campus.
-You will receive additional information via email from the Office of Human Resources.
+If you are not well enough to work remotely or your modality does not allow for remote work, report sick leave consistent with the Sick and Safe Leave Policy.
 If you have questions regarding your work arrangements, please contact firstname.lastname@example.org.

 Release from Isolation

-You may be released from isolation on Day Six if you do not have symptoms.
+You may be released from isolation on Day Six if your symptoms are improving and you are fever free for 24 hours.
 You must wear a mask in public for at least five additional days (Days 6, 7, 8, 9 and 10).

 Residential Students: Isolate in Room

-Any student who lives in AU-operated housing and tests positve must either:
+Any student who lives in AU-operated housing and tests positive must either: